atulkakrana/atulkakrana.github.io/_pages/about.md

 Atul received his Ph.D. from the Department of Computer and Information Sciences at [UDel](https://www.udel.edu/) and is receipient of multiple awards & and grants for his research, including the 'Provost Distinguished Graduate Fellowship.'

-Atul has published more than 20 reseach publications and his work cited in reputed public news outlets including [NIH director's blog](https://directorsblog.nih.gov/2018/05/17/snapshots-of-life-lens-crafting/) and high impact research journals.
-He holds a Master's degree in Biochemistry and a Bachelor's degree in Biotechnology from India.
+Atul has published 20+ reseach publications.
+His research is cited in reputed public news outlets including [NIH director's blog](https://directorsblog.nih.gov/2018/05/17/snapshots-of-life-lens-crafting/) and high impact research articles.
+Atul holds a Master's degree in Biochemistry and a Bachelor's degree in Biotechnology from India.